 A Practical Guide to Neighbourhood Planning

-Neighbourhood planning has only been around since 2011 but is already a very significant element of the modern planning system.
+Neighbourhood planning has been around since 2011 and is a very significant element of the modern planning system.
 For local authorities there are a number of extra regulatory burdens.
 For developers there is a new and potentially disruptive element within the already complex planning policy matrix.
 For communities themselves there is the challenge of creating a document with statutory significance, often from a standpoint of little formal knowledge.

 This half day course focuses on the process from all perspectives and is aimed at those who want a comprehensive insight into this recent and constantly changing area of law and policy.